 While state legislative districts are redrawn by a redistricting commission that includes top executive officeholders and a bipartisan panel of lawmakers, the process for making new congressional maps occurs in the General Assembly, where Republicans have supermajorities in both chambers.
-The reform measures passed in 2015 and 2018 are designed to promote bipartisan cooperation and give the minority more power in both situations.
+The reform With new maps coming in 2021, days are numbered for Ohio's gerrymandered 'snake on the lake' | The Blade measures passed in 2015 and 2018 are designed to promote bipartisan cooperation and give the minority more power in both situations.